Payroll Deductions

 Voluntary deductions are the cost of benefits coverage that the employee elects, such as health, dental, vision, supplemental retirement programs, and charitable contributions.
 Voluntary deductions are available depending upon your employment status.

 Employees may also elect to have other approved voluntary deductions withheld from their paycheck.
 Although payroll acts as the withholding agent, various voluntary deductions are administered through other campus departments (i.e., Parking Services, Faculty/Staff Meal Plan, Campus Recreation Center, University Fund Campaign) as well as off-campus affiliated programs (i.e., SEANC).
-As such, the University Payroll Office may have to defer you to those various departments and agencies to all for new elections, changes or cancellations.
+As such, the Payroll Shared Services Center may have to defer you to those various departments and agencies for all new elections, changes, or cancellations.

 Wage garnishment is a legal order in which an employee’s wages are required to be withheld by an employer for the payment of a debt incurred by the employee.
 Garnishments can be for federal, state, and county tax levies, bankruptcy, court ordered creditor summons, as well as child support and student loans.